 The dreaded Florida summer is winding down and much-needed cooler weather is around the corner!
-At this time every year, my husband and I start to plan our seasonal hiking schedule.
 Cooler weather for us means packing up our backpacks and hitting the trails for a picnic.
 Take a sneak peek at our go-to secluded spots for hiking in Orlando and Central Florida.
 These are great ideas for your next picnic or just a walk together to nourish your relationship.

 This short trail is going to be your absolute new favorite weekend spot.
 Located off of the West Orange Trail just 10 minutes from downtown Winter Garden, Oakland is a small town with surprising secrets.
 Among them is Oakland Nature Preserve, a free nature area with short hiking trails and a boardwalk to Lake Apopka.

-When you’re finished gawking at the wildlife, follow the road back to Oakland Nature Preserve to the long boardwalk.
+After gawking at the wildlife, follow the road back to Oakland Nature Preserve to the long boardwalk.
 It runs right over natural Florida swamp and you may see birds, snakes, bugs and alligators.
-At the end of the boardwalk there is a small covered pavilion area that overlooks Lake Apopka.
+At the end of the boardwalk, there is a small covered pavilion area that overlooks Lake Apopka.
 It's the perfect spot to enjoy your picnic lunch.

 Despite its name, this park is actually located in Lake Wales.
 The North Loop is a beautiful, oak-lined trail that's just over a 6-mile walk.
 Park in the shaded parking lot after grabbing a map from the ranger station and head to the trail marker to start your hike.